 Resize and move elements

 The default names of tools and variables are automatically generated by ModelBuilder when you add the element.
 If the element name already exists in the model, it is appended with a unique number.
-To rename any model element to a unique name, right-click a model element and select Rename; then type in a new name and click outside the rename box.
+To rename any model element to a unique name, right-click a model element and click Rename, type in a new name, and press Enter or click outside the rename box.

 Changing the name of a variable does not affect the contents, dataset, or value of the variable.
 For example, a variable references the value C:\Data\Example.gdb\Roads.
 Renaming the variable from Roads to Streets does not change the dataset path, only the variable name.